linesdmoller/cds_vis_line/finalproject/README.md

 Link to this repository: (https://github.com/linesdmoller/cds_vis_line/tree/main/finalproject)

 ## PROJECT DESCRIPTION:
-*This project is a self-assigned project submitted as a final project in the sublementary course, 'Visual Analytics' in 'Cultural Data Science', at Aarhus University.*
+*This project is a self-assigned project submitted as a final project in the supplementary course, 'Visual Analytics' in 'Cultural Data Science', at Aarhus University.*

 **Goal:**